davidrhoden/davidrhoden-basic-netlify/timeline/kentucky-derby-in-birmingham-2018.md

 ---
-title: Gina and I went to a dog track to watch the Kentucky Derby in Birmingham
+title: Gina and I went to a dog track to watch the Kentucky Derby in Birmingham.
 date: 2018-05-05T17:00:00.000Z
 excerpt: The Kentucky Derby fell on the day we were there and we went to the city dog track to watch it.
 summary: The Kentucky Derby fell on the day we were there and we went to the city dog track to watch it.